jmwantisi/social-assistance-fund-mis/README.md

 Before you begin, ensure you have the following installed on your machine:

 - [.NET 9.0 SDK or higher](https://dotnet.microsoft.com/download)
-- [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (or any other compatible database)
+- [SQL Server/SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (or any other compatible database)
 - [Visual Studio 2022 or Visual Studio Code](https://code.visualstudio.com/)
 - [MailKit](https://github.com/jstedfast/MailKit) for email functionality